dmj111/dmj111.github.io/posts/2014/js-quicksort.rst

 Originally, I used a random pivot.
 That works well, but the median of three can help partition the data more evenly, leading to less work.

-The pivot value is copied out to a temporary during the paritioning.
+The pivot value is copied out to a temporary during the partitioning.
 In JavaScript, this isn't as big of a deal, because objects besides primitives are basically reference types anyways |...| so copying the pivot value in that case is more like a pointer copy.